 Rachael Scarborough King is an assistant professor of English at the University of California, Santa Barbara.
-She earned her Ph.D. from N.Y.U. in 2014.
+She earned her Ph.D. in English and American Literature from N.Y.U. in 2014.
 She graduated from Columbia University in May 2006 with a B.A. in comparative literature and has worked as a reporter at the New Haven Register in New Haven, Conn.; The Bulletin in Bend, Ore.; and the Anniston Star in Anniston, Ala.
 She is the author of Writing to the World: Letters and the Origins of Modern Print Genres (Johns Hopkins University Press, 2018), and editor of After Print: Manuscript Studies and Eighteenth-Century Literature (University of Virginia Press, forthcoming).